your printing and binding options explained, including print-on-demand

-There is more on this website about our e-publishing services, including how we can convert your manuscript to all of the common e-book formats (ePub, mobi, PDF), capable of being read on all of the popular e-reading devices and apps (Kindle, iBook, Nook, Sony Reader, your PC or laptop), as well as helping you to market and sell your e-books through all the major online retailers with a truly global reach.
+There is further information on this website about our e-publishing services, including how we can convert your manuscript to all of the common e-book formats (e.g. ePub, mobi, PDF), capable of being read on all of the popular e-reading devices and apps (e.g. Kindle, iBook, Nook, Sony Reader, your phone, tablet, PC or laptop), as well as helping you to market and sell your e-books through major online retailers with a truly global reach.

-In addition to the printing process itself (digital, litho, print-on-demand, etc), factors that will influence the cost of producing your book include:
+In addition to the printing process itself (i.e. digital, litho, print-on-demand, etc), factors that will influence the cost of producing your book include: